davrot/pytutorial/numpy/power_mean/README.md

 You are not allowed to average over the trials before calculating the power.
 This is the same for calculating the fft power as well as the wavelet power.

+The worst case senario would be two waves in anti-phase:

 ```python
 import numpy as np
 import matplotlib.pyplot as plt